 Even as an intermediate to advanced painted you have a lot to gain from it’s comfort and reliability.
 You should know that buying from Iwata you are investing in a quality brand.
 With care, The Iwata Eclipse is an investment that will last years and years.
 I’ll give this an easily earned 5 out of 5 stars.

-What do you think of this review?
-Let us know in the comments.
+What did you think of this Review? please let us know in the comments.